 How Do I Sign Up for Biofeedback?

-Call (951) 827-5531 or stop by the Counseling Center to sign up for an initial assessment appointment.
+Call (951) 827-5531 or stop by Counseling and Psychological Services to sign up for an initial assessment appointment.
 Afterwards, you will be referred to the biofeedback program.
 We are located in the Veitch Student Center.